dotnet/designs/proposed/resource-limit/resource-limit.md

 Reference designs are redacted but can be found in https://github.com/aspnet/specs/tree/main/design-notes/ratelimit.

-## Q & A
+## Open questions

 - Currently trying to keep the API as simple as possible.
   - Current design does not allow for partial acquisition, either all of the request count is acquired or nothing.
 The intent is to examine the estimated count if an appropriate amount to be passed to TryAcquire or Acquire async is desired.
 - If there's a need to check the rate limit state, for example, if a softcap has been reached and waiting is likely to occur, call TryAcquire(0).
+Alternatively, await AcquireAsync(0) to wait until resource has been refreshed/released.
 - There are many parallels with the API surface of Sempahore/Semphore slim.
 Is the overlap problematic?
 - Naming seems to be highly controversial